A Domain Specific Language for Testing Consensus Implementations: System model

 Figure~\ref{fig:transition_product} defines the transition rules for the product transition system.
 Steps can be either \textsc{Internal, Send, Receive} from the protocol transition system (transitions labeled by events $e \in \allEvents$), a step in the monitor transition system \textsc{Monitor}, or a variation of the \textsc{Network} rule (\textsc{Network-NB}) which adds a \emph{non-blocked} message to a replica's inbound message queue.
 Note that a monitor step can deliver a set of messages (add them to replica inbound queues) which have been either sent by replicas in the past (these messages were blocked by the monitor and stored in its state) or fictitious messages (corresponding to Byzantine behavior).
 Therefore, a monitor step simulates a (possibly-empty) sequence of \textsc{Network} and \textsc{Adversary} steps from the protocol transition system.

 A run of the product system $\rho = C_0 \xrightarrow{l_0} C_1 \xrightarrow{l_1} \cdots \xrightarrow{l_{k-1}} C_k$ is a sequence of transitions as above.
 A run is accepting if the monitor's state in the last configuration is a final state, i.e., $C^M_k.s \in F^M$.
-The set of accepting states of the monitor models the success or failure of a unit test. \toolname uses PCTCP in order to explore the non-determinism introduced by \textsc{Network-NB} transitions.
+The set of accepting states of the monitor models the success or failure of a unit test. \toolname uses a randomized exploration algorithm in order to explore the non-determinism introduced by \textsc{Network-NB} transitions.